logpai/logparser/README.md

 --------------
 ***Input***: A raw log file.
 Each line of the file follows "ID\tword1 word2 word3" <br />
 ***Output***: Two parts.
 One is splitted log messages (only contains log ID) in different text files.
 The other is the ***templates*** file which contains all templates. <br />

+***Examples***: Before running the examples, please copy the parser source file to the same directory.
+* [Example1](https://github.com/cuhk-cse/logparser/blob/master/demo/example1.py): This file is used to evaluate the performance of LogSig.
+It iterates 10 times and record several important information (e.g., TP, FP, time).
+To play with your own dataset, you could modify the path and files name in the code.
+* [Example2](https://github.com/cuhk-cse/logparser/blob/master/demo/example2.py): This file is a simple example to demonstrate the usage of LogSig.
+The usage of other log parsers is similar.

-For SLCT, because it is based on the original C code, the running example is [here](https://github.com/cuhk-cse/logparser/blob/master/logparser/SLCT/demo/SLCT_demo_BGL/precision_10_times.py).
-This program is used to evaluate some metrics on SLCT.
+<br /> For SLCT, because it is based on the original C code, the running example is [here](https://github.com/cuhk-cse/logparser/blob/master/logparser/SLCT/demo/SLCT_demo_BGL/precision_10_times.py).
+This program is platform-dependent because the .so files are only valid in Linux.

 Documentation